 Phrases such as 'gone to sleep', 'gone to the stars' or 'passed away' or words such as 'lost' may feel kinder, but are misleading and can lead to confusion and complication - we encourage children to find things that they have lost so they may continue to look for the person who has died.
 Similarly, using the term ‘gone to sleep’ may lead them to associate going to sleep with dying which can result in anxieties at bedtime.

-Saying the person 'went away' may cause the child to feel abandoned or think they did something wrong and is no longer loved.
+Saying the person 'went away' may cause the child to feel abandoned or think they did something wrong and is no longer loved and they will be wondering when they are coming back.

 If communication is open and honest, children can trust in the adults around them and are more likely to express their feelings more freely, talk about any fears, and be able to receive reassurance and comfort.
 View our resource for more on explaining to a child that someone has died.